tsmoreau/popcycle0.0.1/replit.md

 ## Overview

 PopCycle is a comprehensive circular economy platform that transforms corporate plastic waste into trackable, educational products.
 The system creates a self-reinforcing ecosystem connecting waste collection, manufacturing, education, and community engagement through QR code-based provenance tracking.
-Built as a Next.js full-stack application with MongoDB, it demonstrates circular economy principles by turning abstract sustainability concepts into tangible, hands-on experiences through maker education and robotics.
+Built as a unified Next.js PWA with MongoDB, it serves as the single in-house system managing all operations - from partner CRM and logistics scheduling to maker skill tracking and community engagement - while integrating with external services only for communications (Google Workspace) and finance (QuickBooks/Stripe).

 **Latest Feature**: Maker registration system allowing customers to declare assembly completion, creating a fourth "Assembled" step in the transformation journey timeline.
 Features email verification through planned NextAuth.js integration for data integrity.